 Language of Instruction

-All courses are taught by faculty from local universities, CIEE resident staff, and/or professionals in the baseball industry.
+All courses are taught by faculty from local or visiting universities, CIEE resident staff, and/or professionals in the baseball industry.

 CIEE Study Center Syllabi